 Politically motivated attacks and civil unrest continue to threaten global businesses’ operations, assets, and people.
 To manage the exposure, many multinational companies look to insurance, mainly political risk and terrorism coverage.
 The next question is usually what type of coverage to buy.

 The line between what is considered “terrorism” and what is considered “political violence” can be blurry.
-How insurers and governments distinguish between the two should inform which of the three types of coverage to buy: political risk insurance, political violence insurance (PVI), standalone property terrorism insurance, or some combination.
+Understanding how insurers and governments distinguish between the two should inform which of the three types of coverage to buy: political risk insurance, political violence insurance (PVI), standalone property terrorism insurance, or some combination.

 Political risk insurance policies provide coverage for several risks, including political violence, expropriation, currency inconvertibility, non-payment, and contract frustration.
 Because rates for PVI and standalone property terrorism insurance are typically lower than those for political risk insurance, some multinational companies manage the risk of political instability and violence through a combination of the two, rather than through political risk insurance.